BillaSpace/youtube-search-python/README.md

 ---

 ## Old youtube-search-python User?
-- if your are old user of this library & confused while migration to this library don't be confused just remove _ _ future _ _  imports to `youtube-search-python.future` only
+- if your are old user of this library & confused while migration to this library don't be confused just replace import-
+- `youtubesearchpython.__future __`
+- to :
+- `youtubesearchpython.future` only

 ## 📦 Installation